AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/paypal.md

 *  PayPal Business account
 *  PayPal personal account, converting to a Business account.
 If you have an existing personal PayPal account, you can log in with those credentials and upgrade this account to a business account as you complete the sync.

-If you do not have an existing PayPal account, create a one.
-Enter an e-mail address for a new account.
+If you do not have an existing PayPal account, create one.
+Enter an email address for a new account.
 If a matching PayPal account is not found, follow the prompts to create a PayPal Business account.
 Or you can create an account directly through [PayPal](https://www.paypal.com/us/webapps/mpp/account-selection).

 ### PayPal limitations